mackenziekbrooks/dh180-w18-borndigital/labs.md

 * Conduct a basic **inventory** of the types of files that are used in your topic.
 * Which files types are open and which are proprietary?
 * What software do you need to open those files?
 * Can you download the files?
 Can you edit them?
+Or are they locked in a container?
 * Are the files raw/loss-less or compressed?
 *